chemfiles/chemfiles/doc/bindings/fortran-api.rst

 .. f:subroutine:: from_frame(frame[, status])

-    Extract the topology from a frame
+    Extract the topology from a frame.

     :parameter chrp_frame frame: The frame
     :optional integer status [optional]: The status code

 .. f:subroutine:: size(natoms[, status])

-    Get the topology size, i.e. the current number of atoms
+    Get the topology size, i.e. the current number of atoms.

     :parameter integer natoms: Will contain the number of atoms in the frame
     :optional integer status [optional]: The status code

 .. f:subroutine:: append(atom[, status])

-    Add an atom to a topology
+    Add an atom at the end of a topology.

     :parameter chrp_atom atom: The atom to be added
     :optional integer status [optional]: The status code